Logitech/logi_bridge_sdk/README.md

 <img src="documentation/pictures/api_100.jpg">
 <br><i>fig4.
 API set available in BridgeSDK</i>
 </p>
 The API uses a Standard C++ interface to a Dynamic Link Library (dll).
-We plan on releasing a plugin for Unity too in the near feature.
-There is also a MS Visual Studio sample app that shows how to interface to the BridgeSDK via the API.
+There is a MS Visual Studio sample app as well as a Unity project that shows how to interface to the BridgeSDK via the API.